forthrightla/joshwrightlac/projects/jump-rope-nationals-case-study.md

 ![](/images/eventsoftware.png)

-Via affinity diagram, we identified which product would have the highest impact with the lowest investment, and that morning at the event I sketched out solutions.
+Via affinity diagram, we identified which product would have the highest impact with the lowest investment, and that morning at the event I ideated and sketched possible solutions.

 ![](/images/usajr-sketch.png)